Learning space: Virtual classrooms

 This (VLE) model is a Web-based environment or platform for learning, usually within educational institutions.
 VLEs typically: allow participants to be organized into cohorts, groups and roles; present resources, activities and interactions within a course structure; provide for the different stages of assessment; report on participation; and have some level of integration with other institutional systems.
 VLEs have been adopted by most institutions of higher education in the English-speaking world.
 A virtual school is an online-based educational institution that may or may not have any "bricks and mortar" facilities open to students.
 The physical environment required to support this is essentially anything that which supports a person using the connecting devices – desktop, laptop, tablet, or hand-held devices.
 Key requirements include suitable ergonomic furniture or workstations, power, connectivity (Wi-Fi), lighting control, and acoustic isolation to minimize unwanted distraction.
 Increasingly this can be almost any environment with access to a wireless telephone, internet, or communications network.

 Flipped classrooms

 This model is a learning space that combines traditional "bricks and mortar" and virtual instructional spaces.
-This type of blended learning reverses the traditional educational arrangement by delivering instructional content, often online, outside of the classroom and traditional homework-style activities are moved the classroom.
+This type of blended learning reverses the traditional educational arrangement by delivering instructional content, often online, outside of the classroom and traditional homework-style activities are moved into the classroom.
 This approach therefore relies on the transformation of students' after-hours locations (home or other) into learning spaces.
 This is similar to the educational approach used at higher grade levels and higher education institutions where more content is sourced outside the classroom and discussion, inquiry-based learning, and hands-on projects are undertaken at the educational facility.
 Outside of instructional hours, the digital environment becomes as integral as the physical environment, both of which are beyond the control of the instructor and increasingly so by the student.